Kalanchoe delagoensis Eckl. & Zeyh.

 Chandelier Plant, Lizard Plant, Mother of Millions, Mother of Thousands

-Kalanchoe tubiflora, Kalanchoe verticillata, Bryophyllum tubiflorum, Bryophyllum verticillatum, Bryophyllum delagoense, Geaya purpurea
+Bryophyllum tubiflorum, Bryophyllum verticillatum, Bryophyllum delagoense, Geaya purpurea, Kalanchoe tubiflora, Kalanchoe verticillata

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 It is easy to grow the Chandelier Plant.
 You have to learn to control its spread as a part of caring.
-Growing this plant can be worth all this trouble when you learn how to keep it under control, especially when the orange blooms appear.
+Growing this plant can be worth all this trouble when you know how to keep it under control, especially when the orange blooms appear.

-For those with more hospitable conditions, learning how to grow Kalanchoe and keep it within bounds may include growing it in a large container or even as a houseplant.
-While drought and heat resistant, the plant is also adaptable to most growing conditions and will often recover from a mild winter freeze.
+For those with more hospitable conditions, learning to grow Kalanchoe and keep it within bounds may include growing it in a large container or even as a houseplant.
+At the same time, drought and heat-resistant, the plant is also adaptable to most growing conditions and will often recover from a mild winter freeze.

 Chandelier Plant care often includes removing small plants that have jumped from the container into the ground or another pot.
-This happens because Chandelier Plant forms small plantlets at the ends of the leaves.
+This happens because the Chandelier Plant forms small plantlets at the ends of the leaves.
 When these are dislodged, they immediately take root and begin growing in any available soil.
-Removing them from unwanted areas is an integral part of caring for Chandelier Plants.
+Therefore, removing them from unwanted areas is integral to caring for Chandelier Plants.